-- HTML format will contain lovely images, tables.
+- HTML format will contain lovely images, and tables.
 Looks excellent on Desktop

 - devices (tablets, laptops, computers).
 TEXT format can’t have any fancy

-- resources (no images, tables, texts).
+- resources (no images, tables, or texts).
 Use this one if you have some issues

 - with HTML emails (for example, when theme emails contain problems).